briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Cross-site Scripting (XSS)
-- <u>Cross-site scripting</u>: an attack injecting malicious scripts into web pages to execute in the victim's browser
+- <u>Cross-site scripting</u>: an attack injecting malicious scripts into web pages to execute in the victim's browser so an attacker can steal or manipulate data

 - <u>Persistent (XSS)</u>: placing the malicious code on a popular website where every time a user clicks/uses the website the victim is affected